dotnet/AspNetCore.Docs/aspnetcore/tutorials/index.md

 * [ASP.NET Core on Nano Server](nano-server.md)
 * [ASP.NET Core and Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-add-a-web-frontend)

+<a id="download"></a>
-## Downloading a sample
+## How to download a sample
 1. [Download the ASP.NET repository zip file](https://github.com/aspnet/docs/archive/master.zip).
 1. Unzip the *Docs-master.zip* file.
-1. Use the URL in the sample link to help you navigate to to the sample directory.
+1. Use the URL in the sample link to help you navigate to the sample directory.